Katherine-Holland/ClaudeCoworkGuard/README.md

 ~/CoworkGuard/stop.sh    # Stop protection + restore internet
 ```

-> **Important:** Always stop CoworkGuard when done.
-If your Mac restarts with protection on, CoworkGuard will alert you automatically and offer to fix it.
+> CoworkGuard resets your system proxy automatically when stopped or on restart.

 ---

 ## Configuration

-All settings are available through the dashboard at `http://localhost:7070` — no config file editing needed.
+All settings are available through the dashboard at `http://localhost:7070`: no config file editing needed.

 | Setting | Default | Description |
 |---|---|---|